opencoweb/coweb/docs/python/container.rst

    .. attribute:: authClass

       Subclass of :class:`coweb.auth.AuthBase` to use for controlling user authentication on the coweb server.
 Defaults to :mod:`coweb.auth.PublicAuth` allowing authentication by all users with a randomly assigned username.

+      Other available implementations of :class:`coweb.auth.AuthBase` include:

+         * :class:`coweb.auth.IniAuth` supporting form-based plain-text or MD5-hashed auth

+      New authentication managers can be created by subclassing :class:`coweb.access.AccessBase`.

+      This attribute may also be set to a 2-tuple with the class reference as the first element and a dictionary to be passed as keyword arguments to the class constructor as the second.

    .. attribute:: containerPath